MayureshKoli45/web-application-dashboard-on-law-enforcement-line-of-duty-deaths-usa/README.md

 3. k9_unit.py -> This file contains the data manipulation and data visualization w.r.t police deaths of K9 Unit.
 This file contains main functionalities of the webapp dashboard.

 4. helper.py -> This file contains all the helper functions.

+## Web Application Deployment
+I have used streamlit services to deploy my web application dashboard.

 ## Feel free to connect with me
 1. Email :- kolimayuresh450@gmail.com